luketlancaster/maintenance_tracker/README.md

 Usage Example:

-  > ./maintenance_tracker next
+  > ./maintenance_tracker next CRV

-  > The next scheduled maintenance for your car is: Oil Change at 130000 miles
+  > The next scheduled maintenance for your Honda CRV is: Oil Change at 130000 miles

 Acceptance Criteria

-* User passes in `next` argument
+* User passes in `next` command and one argument: name of car
-* Next maintenance is printed out for that car based on milage provided
+* Next maintenance is printed out for that car based on current mileage in database

 ### Adding maintenance

 In order to keep on top of upcoming maintenance I want to be able to add events based on mileage

 Usage Example:

-  > ./maintenance_tracker new "Tire Rotation" 180000
+  > ./maintenance_tracker add "Tire Rotation" 180000 Jetta

-  > Tire Rotation scheduled for 180000 miles
+  > Tire Rotation scheduled for Volkswagon Jetta at 180000 miles

 Acceptance Criteria

 * User passes in `new` command followed by the job and miles at which job needs to be completed